manvirchakal/UnVeilLLM/README.md

 # UnVeilLLM - Neural Network Interpretability Dashboard

-A Python-based tool for exploring and understanding the internal mechanisms of neural networks, with initial focus on the Llama 3.2 1B model.
+A Python-based tool for exploring and understanding the internal mechanisms of neural networks, with initial focus on the Llama 3 family of models.

 ## Features